mrazomej/phd/docs/src/chapter_03/section_04_minimal_model.md

 laboratory an attempt to unite parametric knowledge across studies based on equilibrium and non-equilibrium models has not been performed previously.
-As a test case of the depth of our theoretical understanding of this simple transcriptional regulation system we combine all of the studies mentioned above to inform the parameter values of the model presented in [@Fig:ch3_fig02](A).
+As a test case of the depth of our theoretical understanding of this simple transcriptional regulation system, we combine all of the studies mentioned above to inform the parameter values of the model presented in [@Fig:ch3_fig02](A).
 [@Fig:ch3_fig02](B) schematizes the data sets and experimental techniques used to measure gene expression along with the parameters that can be inferred from